 We’ve designed this unit to support and facilitate your planning, conducting and evaluating of a significant, practical and coherent, practitioner research project.
 You’ll select the focus for your dissertation yourself.
 We’ll support you to finalise a research proposal for approval and for ethical clearance, and then you’ll undertake the research project.
 Throughout the project, we’ll offer tutorial support, which involves a blend of group tutorials as well as individual supervision.
 You’ll also be supported by a suite of online resources as well as on-site activities that are aimed at enriching your experience and improving the quality of your final dissertation.

 You may choose to research any area of interest as long as it relates to the field of education and your practice, and award area.
 Your terms and content of the dissertation are negotiable with your supervisors.
 We’ll work closely with you to ensure that you can pursue personal, professional and academic areas of interest in ways that satisfy the unit's assessment criteria.

-In this unit, we’ll support you to undertake a reflective enquiry that has particular relevance to your practice and early childhood studies.
-You’ll identify and explore significant themes, issues or points of tension in relation to early childhood studies.
+In this unit, we’ll support you to undertake a reflective enquiry that has particular relevance to your practice and autism spectrum conditions You’ll identify and explore significant themes, issues or points of tension in relation to autism spectrum conditions.
 And, you’ll select a relevant focus for your enquiry, including the approach, tools and methods you will use.

 Your enquiries might be desk, practice, or enquiry-based, but in all cases will enable you to develop and demonstrate specialist knowledge in your award area.
 You’ll reflect and evaluate, as appropriate to your enquiry.
 To support you, we’ll provide a useful introduction to the nature of knowledge, knowledge generation for practice and enquiry appropriate to your award area, and underpinning interdisciplinary footprint.